softwareniagara/marketing/README.md

 ## License

 Content Copyright (c) 2014 Software Niagara and respective authors.
 All rights reserved.
+See [LICENSE](LICENSE).